 In Biden’s official remarks, he declared: “Our democracy is only as strong as all of us make it, together. … Democracy is worth it.
 America is worth it. … Will we defend democracy?
 Will we stand together? … Democracy is never guaranteed. … And we saved democracy in our time as well.”

-To be clear, when Biden recently asked, “Is democracy still America’s sacred cause?” he says “sacred cause” because the state is the Demos’ deity.
-When he incessantly demands that you “support democracy,” he means “democracy” as in democratic socialism, statist authoritarian rule.
+To be clear, when Biden frequently asks, “Is democracy still America’s sacred cause?” by “sacred cause” he is referencing the state as the Demos’ deity.
+When he autocratically demands that you “support democracy,” he means the “democratic socialism” advocated by his leftist cadres – statist authoritarian rule.
+Biden’s “democracy” is the antithesis of American Liberty.

 Of course, the irony of his D-Day remarks is that Nazis were democratic socialists, and the centralization of government power Biden and his leftist cadres advocate, is, singularly, the most perilous threat to American Liberty – the acquisition of such power never ends well.